Star Trek Lower Decks (LOW) Season 3

 Commentary

-Last week's episode "Trusted Sources" left me overall disappointed.
+Last week's episode "Trusted Sources" left me a bit disappointed.
 But it was easy to recognize that it primarily served to set up the season finale.
 I was looking forward very much to seeing if and how this would pay off in "The Stars at Night".
 One thing I am happy about is that the Texas class turns out to be much more than a ship of the week and that it was no stupid coincidence for the Cerritos to arrive at Brekka just as the Breen were on the planet.
 It was all a trap set up by Badmiral Buenamigo so his new ship could save the day.
 This clearly earns "The Stars at Night" the point that I deducted from "Trusted Sources" because the scenario was so contrived.

 I am also content with how the series finale follows up on Carol Freeman's alleged poor performance in the crisis, the media coverage about which too was orchestrated by Buenamigo.
 On the other hand, the consequences that Starfleet draws from the near disaster are not plausible.
 If the captain and crew of one particular starship are to blame for a failure, why should Starfleet want to retire the whole ship class?
 And why would they want to replace ships full of possible problem solvers with automated vessels that are made for combat (and that can assemble prefabricated modules, as we will learn a bit later)?
-Even though it is a comedy show and even though it is shown as the agenda of a stereotypically bad admiral, I would have expected this aspect to make a bit more sense.
+Even though it is a comedy show and even though it is shown as the agenda of a stereotypically bad admiral, I would have expected this aspect to make a tad more sense.

 Well, I have to concede that the planned replacement of manned starships with drones is in line with several previous stories.
 Ever since the androids of TOS and since M-5 in "The Ultimate Computer", Star Trek's idea of automation frequently and unnecessarily goes into the extreme direction of completely replacing sentient beings by AIs, which is an undesirable concept by all means but which was accepted by the decision makers.
 Furthermore, these AIs routinely turn out to be flawed and run out of control.
 In this regard, "The Stars at Night" is no more absurd than some live-action episodes.